Qausim/epower_react_frontend/README.md

 # ePower React Frontend

-This project is built as a requirement to proceed with an application to ePower
+This project is built with ReactJS as a frontend for the Epower API